 This report shows the total amount of invoices for the selected time period.
 The report will show a total of invoiced and uninvoiced amounts.
 This will be helpful to ensure all appointments are invoiced and to keep up with the total amounts billed by each clinician.

 The Income Received report shows the total amount of payments received by the clinician for a Pay Period.
 You also have the ability to create Pay Period Snapshots and view Adjustments.
-To learn more about this report, please see this guide: Calculating payroll & Past Pay Periods Snapshots.
+To learn more about this report, please see this guide: Calculating payroll for group practices.

 (Year) Tax Report

 When you click (Year) Tax Report, you'll see a green banner appear letting you know that we're compiling your report and that we'll email you letting you know when it's ready.
 When you receive the email, it will contain a link to download your tax report.
 This link will expire after 24 hours.
 Once your report has downloaded, it should look similar to this:

-Payout reports detail all of the credit card charges processed through your account.
-You can see the following details pertaining to each charge.
+Payout reports detail all of the payouts issued through your account.
+You can see the following details pertaining to each payout.